 Fairmont Hot Springs Resort

 A river runs through it at the Fairmont Riverside golf course.
 Part of the 36 hole complex at Fairmont Hot Springs Resort, the Riverside course is not far from the rushing waters of the Columbia River and less than a wedge away from the namesake hot springs.
 The Doug Carrick designed Mountainside course is identified as one of the must-play Kootenay Rockies golf courses.

 When you’re done your day on the golf course, enjoy an all-encompassing experience complete with exceptional service, all the benefits of our legendary natural hot springs pools, and a year-round Rocky Mountain resort.

 Crystal clear and all-natural, the mineral hot springs at Fairmont Hot Springs Resort is Canada’s largest natural hot springs.
 Soak in the soothing, mineral-rich waters and enjoy the panoramic mountain views. with pools ranging from an average of 39°C (102°F) to 32°C (89°F) and 30°C (86°F).

 A short drive South from Fairmont Hot Springs will lead you to one of the most beautiful wilderness hot springs accessible by vehicle – the Lussier Hot Springs.
 Four pools of varying temperature cascade down the slope and into the mountain-fed Lussier River.

-Golfing in the Kootenay Rockies: For more on golfing in the region, visit the Columbia Valley Golf Trail.
+Golfing in the Kootenay Rockies: For more on golf in the region, browse Kootenay Rockies golf courses.